 Poetry should be shared every day just as nature should be viewed with appreciation each day.
 This hefty, handsome collection provides a way to combine both.
 The selection of poems and poets is broad both in background and style.
 The result is a memorable collection that not only shares well but is certain to become a family favorite.

 So Tall Within: Sojourner Truth's Long Walk Toward Freedom

-Sophisticated art portrays a haunting, elongated Sojourner Truth.
+Sophisticated art portrays a haunting, bigger-than-life Sojourner Truth.
 When combined with a moving narrative, the result is a unique portrait of Sojourner Truth’s life.
 A biographical note and sources are included.

 Billy loves snakes and since he lives with in Florida with his sister and eagle-obsessed mom, he has ready access to them.
 Then Billy tracks down his father and his new family in Montana.
 Set between the two distinct locations, the latest environmental adventure is fast-paced with broad appeal (and a few snakes).

 The Boy, the Bird and the Coffin Maker